 The media paints with a broad brush

 There is a lot of bad press about hackers.
 Read the news and it seems some big company is breached again and their data (or money) is stolen.
 The press always refers to these individuals or groups as hackers, however, it is not that simple.
-There are diverse types of hackers who range in age and each with their own agendas.
+There are different types of hackers who range in age and each with their own agendas.
 Hackers can be grouped into the stereotypical white, grey and black hat hackers, however, even that is over-simplified.
-There are penetration testers, security researchers, hacktivists and state sponsored groups too.
+There are penetration testers, security researchers, hacktivists and state-sponsored groups too.
 The world of hacking is extremely large and complex.

 Origins and different types of hackers

 The original definition for a hacker was actually in a positive sense.
 It referred to someone who could think outside the box, take advantage of weaknesses in systems and policies.
 In the 1960s, hacker subculture emerged at MIT, TMRC, and MIT Artificial Intelligence Laboratory.
-There individuals engaged in activities that required playful cleverness to accomplish, like placing a police cruiser on the roof of the Great Dome.
+Individuals there engaged in activities that required playful cleverness to accomplish, like placing a police cruiser on the roof of the Great Dome.
 These activities (pranks or hacks) were said to have “hack value” and be perpetrated by hackers.
 Today, the term “hacker” has become associated with computers and “hackers” in the sense of “someone using ingenuity” still exists, but they are often confused with computer criminals or hacktivists.

 Due to the sorted ethics and goals of hackers, the media and the computing world has made attempts to differentiate between the different types of hackers with terms like “black hat”, “white hat”, and “grey hat”.
 The people and hacks talked about are examples, but there are millions of hackers who have had an effect on history.
 From a certain point of view, figuring out a cryptographic scheme is a hack.
 Some consider hacking analog machines in the same light as computer hacks.
-The definitions contained within this article are based off of study material for CompTIA and ISC2’s certification tests.
+The definitions contained within this article are based on study material for CompTIA and ISC2’s certification tests.

 Disclaimer: The people and groups inside those categories are my opinion and I understand that motives are judged in the eye of the beholder.
 Feel free to comment your opinion, lets discuss!